polymathrobotics/caladan_examples/README.md

 ## FAQs

-- Q: I Don't have a token and key?
+- Q: I don't have a token and key?
   - A: Sign up for our beta!

 - NB: Add your token and key to farmworld_config.py and portworld_config.py files directly, so you don't have to copy/paste them in every time you start the examples.